pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 <https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/powerpoint-preview-apis>

 **How do I add an officeGroup to my CustomTab for my Word add-in?
-I can\'t seem to find much info on this.**
+I can't seem to find much info on this.**

 **officeGroup** is currently only supported for PowerPoint.
-We plan to support Word and Excel in the future but we don\'t have an ETA just yet.
+We plan to support Word and Excel in the future but we don't have an ETA just yet.

 **Could we manage the shape object in a different slide?**